Last Updated: 01 December, 2025

 Every year, the city of Liberty, Missouri, turns itself in its Wild West heritage with the Jesse James Festival, a legendary celebration of frontier folklore, local history, and the infamous outlaw himself.
 Central to the festivities are dramatic reenactments of the renowned bank robbery, featuring actors in period costumes, simulated shootouts, and ample theatrical flair.
 But could a betting addition to these Old West dramatics make it a more sought-after event?

-The idea of placing micro-wagers on who gets “shot” first during the bank robbery reenactment or betting on which actor delivers the most convincing fall could bring in a new demographic of festival attendees.
+The idea of placing micro-wagers on who gets “shot” first during the bank-robbery reenactment or betting on which actor delivers the most convincing fall could attract a new demographic of festival attendees.
 With clear, predetermined scripts and structured performances, the outcomes are easily trackable, which would make it so the event does not need a lot of changes to make it better.

-The creation of these betting markets all comes down to whether Missouri expands its gambling laws to allow novelty or cultural event-based betting.
+The creation of these betting markets hinges on whether Missouri expands its gambling laws to allow novelty or cultural event-based betting.
 Events like the Jesse James Festival could generate thousands in new wagers annually.
 Even a small wagering pool, let's say $25,000 across the festival weekend, could yield valuable tax revenue and inject more excitement into an already iconic local tradition.

-Now that an amendment has been passed and we know both online and retail sports betting will be available to bettors, it is easier to start predicting the economic impact legal sports betting will have.
-According to a fiscal note from the amendment, the state estimates legal sports betting will bring anywhere between zero and $28.9 million in revenue to the state.
-However, the amendment's supporters have argued that those metrics are low and that those figures will be higher once sports betting gets off the ground.
+Now that an amendment has been passed and both online and retail sports betting are available to bettors, it is easier to start predicting the economic impact legal sports betting will have.
+According to a fiscal note for the amendment, the state estimates legal sports betting will generate between $0 and $28.9 million in revenue.
+However, the amendment's supporters have argued that those metrics are low and will be higher once sports betting gets off the ground.

 All states are different, so there is no way to draw a direct comparison with another surrounding state.
-Still, for reference, just in 2024 alone, Tennessee made over $90 million, Kentucky over $36 million, and Kansas more than $12 million in tax income.
-Numbers-wise, TN was the busiest state in this field, with more than $5 billion in real-money wagers placed in 2024.
+Still, for reference, in 2024 alone, Tennessee collected over $97 million in tax income, Kentucky over $39 million, and Kansas more than $12 million.
+Numbers-wise, TN was the busiest state in this field, with more than $5.2 billion in real-money wagers placed in 2024.

 However, when comparing states similar to Missouri in terms of population, it is no surprise that many different parties remain motivated to get the job done.
 Indiana and Maryland have the closest populations to Missouri, and both states saw more than $5 billion in betting handle and over $500 million in sportsbooks' revenue in 2024.
 This totaled annual tax income of over $82 million in Maryland and over $46 million in Indiana.

-On November 5, 2024, Missouri voters passed Amendment 2, which will bring legal sports betting to the state in 2025.
-Daily fantasy apps are the closest thing residents of the state have to sports gambling until it launches.
+On November 5, 2024, Missouri voters passed Amendment 2, which resulted in legal sports betting being in launched in the state on December 1, 2025.

 Of MO's eight bordering states, Tennessee has profited most from sports betting.
-The state doesn't report the sportsbook revenue anymore, but as of Apr 2025, over $283m gathered in taxes is a true testament to the effectiveness of the legal betting market.
+The state doesn't report the sportsbook revenue anymore, but as of Dec.
+2025, over $330m gained in taxes is a true testament to the effectiveness of the legal betting market.

 Most recently, the most significant achievement from a pro sports team in Missouri would have to be the Kansas City Chiefs winning their third Super Bowl title since 2020.